 What is Circuit Switching?

 Once the circuit is created, data can be sent without delay.
 An example of circuit switching is the telephone system network.
-TDM (Time Division Multiplexing) and Frequency Division Multiplexing are two ways for combining multiple signals into one carrier.
+TDM (Time Division Multiplexing) and Frequency Division Multiplexing are two ways to combine multiple signals into one carrier.

 FDM divides a signal into several bands.
 When numerous data streams are merged for simultaneous transmission over a common communication media, Frequency Division Multiplexing, or FDM, is utilized.

-It’s a method of dividing a total bandwidth into a sequence of non-overlapping frequency sub-bands, each of which carries a separate signal.
+It’s a method of dividing a total bandwidth into a sequence of non-overlapping frequency sub-bands, each carrying a separate signal.

-Multiple separate signals can be shared in the radio spectrum and through an optical fiber.
+Multiple signals can be shared in the radio spectrum and through an optical fibre.
 Time Division Multiplexing divides a video signal into frames.

-TDM is a technique for transmission and reception independent signals over a common signal route using synchronized switches at both ends of the power line.
+TDM is a technique for transmitting and receiving independent signals over a common signal route using synchronized switches at both ends of the power line.

-TDM is a lengthy communication link that can handle a lot of data traffic from the end-user.
+TDM is a lengthy communication link that can handle much data traffic from the end user.
 A digital circuit-switched is also known as time-division multiplexing (TDM).

-The main benefit of circuit-switched networks is that they establish a dedicated transmission path between the computers, resulting in an assured data rate.
+The main benefit of circuit-switched networks is establishing a dedicated transmission path between the computers, resulting in an assured data rate.
 Because of the dedicated transmission line, there is no delay in data flow when switching in-circuit.

 What is Packet Switching?